 Old Age

 As with all living things, betta fish start to lose some of their vibrancy and splendor near the end of their lives.
-In captivity, betta fish only live about 2-3 years on average, with some reaching 5 years.
+In captivity, betta fish only live about 2-3 years on average, exceeding 5 years only when given ideal conditions.

-There is nothing you can do in this case, but make sure that water quality is good and that the tank is as peaceful as it can be.
+If your betta is losing color due to old age, there is nothing you can do but make sure that water quality is kept high and that the tank is as peaceful as it can be.

 There are some variations of betta fish, known as ‘Marble Bettas‘ that change colors throughout their lifetime.
 The entire koi betta subgroup is also a part of the Marble Betta lineage.

-Marble bettas have jumping genes, also known officially as transposons, which are parts of the DNA that have the ability to change positions in the genome; this means that if one of these genes moves, then it’s possible for your betta fish to change color.
+Marble bettas have jumping genes, also known officially as transposons, which are parts of the DNA that can change positions in the genome; this means that if one of these genes moves, then your betta fish can change color.

 There is no predicting what color these fish might end up being; the fish can stay relatively similar, keep their patterning, or turn to a solid color like white or black.